SEOULSPACE

 The Handmaiden

 Park Chan-wook’s The Handmaiden is set in Japanese-occupied Korea in the 1930s.
-It tells the story of a young woman who is hired as a handmaiden to a Japanese heiress.
+It tells the story of a young woman hired as a handmaiden to a Japanese heiress.
 The film is set in the 1930s, during the Japanese occupation of Korea.
 The handmaiden, Sookee, is tasked with helping her employer, Lady Hideko, to marry a wealthy Japanese man.
 However, Sookee has ulterior motives, and she soon begins to plot against Lady Hideko.
 The film is a thriller, and it features many twists and turns.
-The Handmaiden 2016 is an excellent film, and it will keep viewers on the edge of their seats.
+Therefore, The Handmaiden is an excellent film that will keep viewers on the edge of their seats.

 Released: 2016